成人大片

 Courses of Instruction in Other Faculties and Schools

 Effective September 2016, and with the exception of students who have transferred from another Faculty or School into the Faculty of Arts and Science, a maximum of 6.00 units from courses offered by other Faculties and Schools may be counted towards the Program and/or Plan requirements of any degree in the Faculty of Arts and Science.
-Policies related to courses in specific Faculties/Schools are listed below.
+Policies related to courses in specific Faculties/Schools are listed below and in Academic Programs section 7.

 Faculty Office: Beamish Munro Hall, Room 300